ezcommunity/ezmemcachedcluster/README.md

 ### Using Memcache PECL extension
 If you prefer to use [Memcache](http://php.net/memcache) (though not recommended)

-In addition to previous settings explained for Memcached client, you will need to add the following in `settings/override/memcachedcluster.ini.append.php`:
+In addition to previous settings explained for Memcached client, you will need to change the following in `settings/override/memcachedcluster.ini.append.php`:

 ```ini
 [ClientSettings]